mfederici/dsit/README.md

 defined in the previous section.

 ### Checkpoints
-The current implementation makes use of the Pytorch Ligthning [Checkpoint Callback](https://pytorch-lightning.readthedocs.io/en/stable/api/pytorch_lightning.callbacks.model_checkpoint.html) with a [slight adaptation](code/callbacks/checkpoints.py) for Weight and Bias.
+The current implementation makes use of the Pytorch Lightning [Checkpoint Callback](https://pytorch-lightning.readthedocs.io/en/stable/api/pytorch_lightning.callbacks.model_checkpoint.html) with a [slight adaptation](code/callbacks/checkpoints.py) for Weight and Bias.
 Basic Checkpoint callbacks are added into the 'config/logging' configuration.